 of the channel.

-- I finally selected McNeish, McCarthy, and
+- I finally selected McNeish, McCarthy, and Vincent

-addition to Worsley and Crean.
+in addition to Worsley and Crean.
 The crew seemed a strong

 one, and as I looked at the men I felt confidence increasing.